'PINK LADY' SUPPORTING AUSTRALIANS AFFECTED BY BREAST CANCER

 Mr Michael Gunner, Chief Minister of the Northern Territory said “More flight options mean greater choice for Territorians and greater competition, which we welcome.
 We look forward to continuing to engage with Alliance about their plans to further expand their operations in the Territory”.

-As part of this expansion and to commemorate a significant Australian aviation event, Alliance will be painting a special livery on the last F70, VH-NUY, to be delivered to Darwin from Europe in December this year.
+As part of this expansion and to commemorate a significant Australian aviation event, Alliance will be painting a special livery on the last F70 to be delivered to Darwin from Europe in December this year.
 That livery, designed by the world acclaimed Netherlands design house Lila Design, will commemorate the 100th anniversary of the arrival of the first aerial flight from England on 10th December 1919.
-The Lila Design artist’s impression follows:
+The Lila Design artist’s impression follows as soon as the Fokker 70 is leaving the paint shop.

 At 3:40pm on December 10 1919, Ross Smith landed the “Vimy” at Port Darwin’s Fannie Bay airfield—exactly 27 days and 20 hours after departing Hounslow airfield in London.
 The Great Air Race had been won, as had the 10,000-pound Australian Government prize.
 The crowd at Fannie Bay was overcome with excitement!